This website uses cookies to ensure you get the best experience on our website. Learn more

 Power supply notes

-Charging facilities suitable for most country’s plug points are available in the rooms 24 hours a day.
+The camp has a backup generator.
+Charging facilities suitable for most country's plug types and USB connections are available in the rooms 24 hours a day.

 Communications